 The second permit was approved for Calvary United Pentecostal Church to build a church building at 905 N. Rockford Road.
 The property size is listed at 18.36 acres, and the land is currently vacant.

 The final permit was for Paradox, located at 326 East Main.
 The business is listed as having operated without a conditional use permit because of a misunderstanding.
 The property is owned by Sharlene Avery, and operated by Russell Hodrick.
 Nick Diaz, director of utility services, said the business recently changed ownership and was unaware it was without a permit.
 Diaz referred to the matter as housekeeping.

 A Certificate of Approval and a Non-Disturbance and Attornment Agreement with King Aerospace was approved for the construction of a 25,000-square-foot warehouse facility at the Ardmore Industrial Park.
 The property is sub-leased between King Aerospace and the Ardmore Development Authority.

 Attorney Margaret Love said the agreement was outside the normal method of operation for the ADA, as it usually builds a structure and leases it.
 In this particular situation, King Aerospace will build the structure using a $1.2 million loan from First National Bank and Trust.
 Love outlined the basis of the agreement, pointing out the protections for the city should a default occur.

-> Page 2 of 2 - The commission approved the line item in a 4-0 vote, with Commissioner Keith King abstaining because he is an employee and stockholder in the bank.
+The commission approved the line item in a 4-0 vote, with Commissioner Keith King abstaining because he is an employee and stockholder in the bank.